MadelenNilsen/Solar-System/README.md

 # Solar-System
-I am making a website for a schol project.
+I am making a website for a school project.